jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Dedication

 _This book is for the people in the open-source community.
 For the collaboration philosophy you handed down to me.
 For selflessly updating Wikipedia, writing free software, and building cool new tech for us all.
-For being the protagonists of the Information Age.
+For being the protagonists of the Internet Age.
 You gave the best education a political guy can get.
 I hope I've learned enough to write this book for you._

 _For the antagonists, the self-entitled delegators keeping Blockbuster—and it's Industrial Age mentality—alive, thanks for causing history to repeat itself yet again.
 I hope you learn something._